demetriuzz/sb-on-k8s/README.md

 * Correct start container.
 * Correct stop container.
 * Working endpoint in Spring Boot application provided by the component Actuator.

+## Comment

+### Prepare Docker Image

+For Prepare Docker Image need:

+* Go to project root catalogue.
+* Build project `mvn clean package`.
+* Run command `docker build -t springio/sb-service .` for build image with tag `springio/sb-service` by current `Dockerfile`.
+* Check the creation of the image by command `docker container ls`.

+This works with the `Linux` operating system.

+For other system may use IDE Docker plugin.